 Bradford on Avon itself is very easy to explore on foot, whatever your fitness level.
 There are gentle walks along the river banks and canal, where you can discover historic buildings, wildlife and plenty of places to stop for refreshment.
 The town centre is well known for its range of independent retailers, selling everything from arts and crafts to specialist groceries – and even ice cream for dogs!

 For those who don’t mind a hill climb, a network of hidden footpaths and secret steps weave their way up between the hillside houses.
-At the top of the town your breath will not just be taken away by the climb but also the spectacular views.
+At the top of the town your breath will not just be taken away by the climb but also the spectacular views and the beautiful 15th Century Pilgrim chapel of St Mary Tory.
 If you’re not feeling quite so energetic, just jump on one of the regular town buses up the hill, take in the view, and wander back down the easy way!